TODAY'S TOPIC:

 language usage, thematic constructions, and historical content.
 My

-an original story-teller.
-If someone prefers Stephen King over
+story-teller.
+If someone prefers Stephen King over Shakespeare,

-Shakespeare and Stephen King as interchangeable, but I think each can
+and Stephen King as interchangeable in greatness, but I think each

-be appreciated within the standards and context of the type of work.]
+can be appreciated within the standards of the type of writing.]

 (Written 07/03/08)